Some stability results of positive mass theorem for uniformly asymptotically flat $3$-manifolds: modulo negligible volume convergence

-Letting $m(g)\to 0$ gives a contradiction. \end{proof} \begin{rmk} Alternatively, one can prove this lemma by using the remark below Lemma \ref{nbhd-point} and the fact that $|\partial Y^{\tau }| \leq \Psi (m(g) )$.
-Such argument will also be used later. \end{rmk}
+Letting $m(g)\to 0$ leads a contradiction. \end{proof} \begin{rmk} Alternatively, one can prove this lemma by using Lemma \ref{vol-area} and the fact that $|\partial Y^{\tau }| \leq \Psi (m(g) )$.
+Such an argument will also be used later in the case of Ricci curvature bounded below. \end{rmk}

-Now we prove the convergence theorem in the pointed flat metric topology.
+Now we can prove the convergence theorem in the $C^0$ modulo negligible volume sense.